ruby2elixir/rop/README.md

 #### `bind`
-Wraps a simple function to return a tagged tuple with `:ok` to comply to the protocol {:ok, result}: e.g.
+Wraps a simple function to return a tagged tuple with `:ok` to comply to the protocol `{:ok, result}`: e.g.

 ```elixir
 defmodule BindExample do